RCA 8-PT-7012 (8-PT-7030) Television (1956)

 As a result of the design, it's actually possible to operate the TV in its "unfolded" state.

 Not surprisingly, the inside of this cramped television gets hot during operation.
-When I opened it up for cleaning, I found melted wax from the flyback transformer running down one side of the sweep chassis.
+When I opened it for cleaning, I found melted wax from the flyback transformer running down one side of the sweep chassis.
 The next photo shows how wax had not only run out the cracks of the flyback transformer cage, but even seeped out through the pins of the 1V2 high-voltage rectifier tube socket.

-This looked a little ominous, so I queried the resident TV experts in the rec.antiques.radio+phono USENET newsgroup, asking whether I should try to remove the wax or simply leave it alone.
+This looked a little ominous, so I queried the resident TV experts in the rec.antiques.radio+phono USENET newsgroup, asking whether I should remove the wax or simply leave it alone.
 The consensus seemed to be that the wax wasn't doing any harm, so I buttoned the cage back up and proceeded with other work.

 Incidentally, I got loads of good advice from rec.antiques.radio+phono folks throughout this project, particularly Bill Sheppard and Eric.
-Thanks, guys—I would not have been able to finish this project without your help!
+Thanks, guys!
+I would not have been able to finish this project without your help.

 As soon as I got the schematic, I checked the placement of all tubes, in case one had been mixed up in the past.
 More than once, I have been tripped up by a radio that simply had the wrong tube in a socket.

 Most tubes tested OK and were in the right place.
-One of the vertical tubes, however, seemed to be wrong!
+One of the vertical tubes, however, seemed to be wrong.
 Where the schematic called for a 6CG7, my TV had a 6CM7.

 Gosh, could it be this easy?
 Maybe with the right tube in place, the dead screen would magically come to life!
 I quickly borrowed a 6CG7 from another working TV and popped it into the socket.

 Nope.
-The TV behaved exactly as before, with good sound and a completely dead screen.
+The TV behaved exactly as before, with good sound and a dead screen.
 Guess there's no such thing as a free lunch, after all.
-I proceeded with routine cleanup and ignored the tube for the time being.
+I proceeded with cleanup and ignored the tube for the time being.

 Capacitors, Capacitors, Everywhere

-The "other work" consisted mainly of replacing capacitors, as in many restorations.
+The "other work" consisted mainly of replacing capacitors, as in all restorations.
 This TV used a lot of paper capacitors and some of them were crammed pretty closely with other components.
 The next photo gives a view under the 6CM7 vertical tube.
 Note how the components are layered and even wrapped around each other, to keep things compact.

 When you encounter a component cluster like this, some times it's simpler to replace everything, rather than torture yourself trying to preserve a few original resistors.
-Do yourself a favor—if you have to disconnect one leg of a component, you may as well disconnect the other leg and put in a fresh one.
+Do yourself a favor: If you have to disconnect one leg of a component, you may as well disconnect the other leg and put in a fresh one.

 The next view shows the interior of the RF cage, which is located at the rear of the chassis.
-This TV uses wafer-type switches in its tuner, a cheap solution compared to more expensive sets, but understandable given the need to minimize costs and save space in a television of this type.
+This TV uses wafer-type switches in its tuner, a cheap solution compared to more expensive sets, but understandable given the need to minimize cost and save space in a television of this type.

 Although the tuner mechanism looked clean as a whistle, I cleaned it carefully with DeOxit, as long as I had it open.